oracle/oci-typescript-sdk/lib/aispeech/README.md

-# OCI NodeJS client for Ai Speech Service
+# OCI Node.js client for Ai Speech Service

 This module enables you to write code to manage resources for Ai Speech Service.